apache/openwhisk/docs/actions.md

   ```
   zip /owexec/hello.zip .build/release/Action
   ```

 - Exit the Docker container
   ```
   exit
   ```

   This has created hello.zip in the same directory as hello.swift.

--Upload it to OpenWhisk with the action name helloSwifty:
+- Upload it to OpenWhisk with the action name helloSwifty:
   ```
   wsk action update helloSwiftly hello.zip --kind swift:3.1.1
   ```